florian-ariasu/florian-ariasu/README.md

 ## Professional Overview
 I am Florian, an undergraduate Computer Science student with a strong academic foundation in software development and systems engineering.
-As a digital native passionate about AI-integrated workflows, I specialize in leveraging artificial intelligence and prompt engineering to enhance technical support processes and product engineering solutions.
+As a digital passionate about AI-integrated workflows, I specialize in leveraging artificial intelligence and prompt engineering to enhance technical support processes and product engineering solutions.

 ---